larsbrinkhoff/pdp10-its-disassembler/README.md

 - Convert files to a RP04 bootable KLDCP disk image.
 - Scramble or unscramble an encrypted file.
 - Make a picture file suitable for displaying on a Knight TV.
+- Write out a core image in some of the supported executable formats.

 A Linux FUSE implementation of the networking filesystem protocol MLDEV is elsewhere: http://github.com/larsbrinkhoff/mldev